chaitanya-g03/portfolio1/README.md

-# 💼 Chaitanya Goel's Portfolio Website
+# 💼 Chaitanya Gangapuram's Portfolio Website

 Welcome to my personal portfolio website, created to showcase my professional profile, technical skills, and data-driven projects.
 Built using **HTML**, **CSS**, and optionally **JavaScript**, this static website is deployed using **GitHub Pages**.